 6. Perhentian Islands, Malaysia

-To get to the islands, you must take a bus from Kuala Lumpur to Kuala Besut.
+You must take a bus from Kuala Lumpur to Kuala Besut to get to the islands.
 I recommend taking the Peranda bus overnight to maximize your time.
 From Kuala Besut, you can take a speedboat to either of the two islands.

 The islands’ sandy beaches draw people to both islands.
-The smaller island, Pulau Kecil, is known for its nightlife and budget-friendly accommodations, while the bigger island, Pulau Besar, is perfect for families or couples looking for a quiet getaway.
+The smaller island, Pulau Kecil, is known for its nightlife and budget-friendly accommodations.
+The bigger island, Pulau Besar, is perfect for families or couples looking for a quiet getaway.

 Where to stay in Perhentian Islands: